 The NHS provides free braces for children who need them, but if you want braces as an adult you'll probably need to fund your own treatment.
 One the upside, this opens up your choices for better aesthetics, for example with Invisalign, clear braces or lingual braces.
 On the downside, it means you'll be paying thousands of pounds for your treatment.

-Plenty of dentists offer orthodontic financing to help spread the cost of braces.
+Plenty of dentists offer orthodontic financing to help spread the cost, for example with ‘pay monthly braces' programs.
 You may also find insurance policies which make some contribution towards orthodontic work.

 Dental implant financing